aoi-nekosuke/SERUM/methods/annotation-guidelines.md

 ### Annotation using Underline and Guidelines

-	Take for example the snippet of text "Haplotype and genotype frequencies, Hardy-Weinberg equilibrium, observed heterozygosity,
+Take for example the snippet of text "Haplotype and genotype frequencies, Hardy-Weinberg equilibrium, observed heterozygosity, and gene diversity (expected heterozygosity) were calculated using PowerMarker v3.25 software" from C. Turchi et al., 2026.

-	and gene diversity (expected heterozygosity) were calculated using PowerMarker v3.25 software" from C. Turchi et al., 2026.
+Underlinging these following their usage guidelines (utilising multiple colours) allows one to make review faster and easier.

 	Using the above mentioned Underlines, the following is how it would be annotated for an efficient review, scanning and skimming for important